-By blocking the cytokine called Tumour Necrosis Factor (TNF), certolizumab reduces inflammation, lessens the symptoms and helps stop further joint damage.
+By blocking the cytokine called Tumour Necrosis Factor (TNF), certolizumab lessens inflammation, pain symptoms and helps stop further joint damage.

 What benefit can you expect from your treatment?

-If you stop certolizumab for any reason you must contact your doctor.
-Failure to do so may mean that your continued treatment may no longer be subsidised.
+If you stop certolizumab for any reason, you must contact your rheumatologist.
+Failure to do so may mean that your treatment may no longer be subsidised.

 How will your condition be monitored?

-- Certolizumab will only be given if your disease is active and if standard treatments have been unsuccessful.
+- Certolizumab will only be given if your disease is active and if standard treatments have not worked.

 How is certolizumab given?

 Certolizumab is injected under the skin of the abdomen or thigh.

 - Certolizumab is injected under the skin of the abdomen or thigh.
 It comes in a pen or a syringe injection.